 This starts the game in high-priority mode which can help lower-end computers.
-This means the game is prioritised over and can result in less lag and some extra FPS.
-It doesn’t always help so try this and see how it runs for a little while.
-If you notice a difference then keep it but if this doesn’t help then remove it from the launch options again.
+This means the game is prioritised over and can result in less lag and some extra CS GO FPS.
+It doesn’t always help so try this and see how it runs for a little while.“-high”

 Launch option #2: -threads <number of your CPU cores>

-It’s not clear how many threads (or CPU cores) that CSGO uses to run but you can try this to see if it improves the performance at all.
+It’s not clear how many threads (or CPU cores) that Counter Strike Global Offensive uses to run but you can try this to see if it improves the performance at all.
 It forces the game to use all available CPU cores to run which can improve performance but doesn’t always.
 Some people find that this can make the performance worse.
-So pay close attention to your game to see if you should keep this.
-An example of this looks is ” -threads 4 ”
+So pay close attention to your game to see if you should keep this.“-threads

 Launch option #3: +cl_forcepreload 1

-This might not be faster but you using this option can increase your FPS.
+This might not be faster but you using this option can increase your frames per second.
 It forces your game to pre-load maps including all the textures when you load into the map.
 So your computer doesn’t load textures only when it needs them, it does it at the start of the game.
-This can give you an FPS boost but the downside is it can increase the loading times to get into the game.
-It provides a higher FPS for some people though not everyone reports this.
-So again, test it for a while and remove it if you notice worse performance.
+This can give you an CS GO FPS boost but the downside is it can increase the loading times to get into the game.
+It provides a higher FPS for some people though not everyone reports this.“+cl_forcepreload

 Change Nvidia 3d settings

-Another great way to increase Counter-Strike GO FPS is to manually adjust the graphics settings from the NVidia control panel.
+Another great way to increase FPS in CSGO is to manually adjust the graphics settings from the NVidia control panel.
 Changing these settings can provide a considerable boost to increase CS: GO FPS.
 Remember, this option requires you to have a NVidia graphics card in the computer.